Skip to main content

 ## ===============================

-# Track all commands executed via sudo
+# Track sudo log changes

 -w /var/log/sudo.log -p wa -k sudo_logs

-# Track changes to privileged binaries (SUID/SGID)
+# Track privileged binary changes

 -w /usr/bin -p wa -k privileged-bins